5 Fur Traders: Economic and Cultural Exchanges

 - France adopted existing trade and diplomacy practices and learned the customs and languages of their American Indian trading partners.

-- The Britain chartered the Hudson’s Bay Company in 1670 to challenge the French dominance in the Great Lakes fur trade.
+- Britain chartered the Hudson’s Bay Company in 1670 to challenge the French dominance in the Great Lakes fur trade.

 Grand Portage – the Voyageur’s Highway